Search

 - Collections - Artifact

 On January 20th, 2009, Barack Obama was sworn in as the 44th President of the United States.
 More than one million Americans came to Washington, D.C., to witness the inauguration of America's first African American president.
-Souvenirs, like this coffee mug, provided supporters with a tangible remembrance of this historic event.
+Souvenirs, like this pen, provided supporters with a tangible remembrance of this historic event.